What are North Carolina's auto insurance requirements?

 Collision/other than collision coverage can protect your vehicle

-If you're leasing a car or making monthly payments, you'll likely need collision/other than collision coverage since most lenders require them (other than collision coverage is referred to as comprehensive coverage in other states).
-But even if you own your vehicle outright, these coverages can be very helpful if your car is ever damaged or stolen so you can avoid paying for repairs or a new vehicle yourself.
+If you're leasing a car or making monthly payments, you'll likely need collision/other than collision coverage since most lenders require them (other states refer to other than collision coverage as comprehensive coverage.)
+But even if you own your vehicle outright, these coverages can be very helpful if your car is ever damaged or stolen, so you can avoid paying for repairs or a new vehicle yourself.

 Learn more about auto coverages available from Progressive.

-How much does car insurance in North Carolina cost?
+How much does car insurance cost in North Carolina?

 Progressive offers many discounts to help you get cheaper auto insurance in North Carolina.
 Here are a few: